 - 3.3.1 This evaluation process will consider the student's progress as per the requirements stipulated in the academic regulations applicable to their degree and level, to determine their eligibility for continued financial aid. - 3.3.2 The University operates a 0 100 marking scale for all taught courses with pass thresholds at 40% on modules at levels 3 to 6 of the FHEQ (undergraduate) and 50% on modules at level 7 of the FHEQ (postgraduate) and applies standard thresholds across the University for the calculation of classification.
-These are articulated in the University's Undergraduate and Postgraduate regulations. - 3.3.3 To demonstrate Satisfactory Academic Progress students in an undergraduate program are required to achieve a minimum overall mean of 40% and 120 credits to progress to the next stage or to be considered for an award.
-Students on an integrated master's course are required to achieve a stage mean of 50% and 120 credits in the final stage.
-This follows the application of trailed, compensated, and condoned credit rules. - 3.3.4 To demonstrate Satisfactory Academic Progress students in a taught postgraduate program are required to achieve a minimum overall mean of 50% and the credit requirements of the award as defined in the University's Academic Framework.
+These are articulated in the University's Undergraduate and Postgraduate regulations. - 3.3.3 In order to demonstrate Satisfactory Academic Progress students on an undergraduate program are required to achieve a minimum overall mean of 40% and 120 credits in order to progress to the next stage or to be considered for an award.
+Students on an integrated masters course are required to achieve a stage mean of 50% and 120 credits in the final stage.
+This is following the application of rules on trailed, compensated and condoned credit. - 3.3.4 In order to demonstrate Satisfactory Academic Progress students on a taught postgraduate program are required to achieve a minimum overall mean of 50% and the credit requirements of the award as defined in the University's Academic Framework.
 This is following the application of rules on compensated and condoned credit.
-Taught postgraduate degrees are at one academic level (FHEQ level 7); student achievement is therefore measured in credit accumulation rather than a progression from one level to a higher level of study. - 3.3.5 Students who fail to meet the requirements for progression or award at the first attempt will be granted an opportunity to be reassessed by retake in those modules where the pass mark has not been achieved (40% for UG and 50% for the final stage of an integrated master's course and all postgraduate modules).
+Taught postgraduate degrees are at one academic level (FHEQ level 7); student achievement is therefore measured in credit accumulation rather than progression from one level to a higher level of study. - 3.3.5 Students who fail to meet the requirements for progression or award at the first attempt will be granted an opportunity to be reassessed by retake in those modules where the pass mark has not been achieved (40% for UG and 50% for the final stage of an integrated masters course and for all postgraduate modules).
 The opportunity to retake is normally within the same academic year.
 The mark achieved on the retake will be capped at the pass threshold for the module.